pajaz/final-module-linux-conf-mgmt2022/Installation.md

 ### To-Do

 - Filezilla to work with private-public key authentication rather than password
-- Automated user creation for User Workstations.
-  - Has to be done manually as of now
 - Write down demonstration of salt shadow -module for password management.

 ## Devices and user accounts for demonstration